 During the summer season, a very good time to see the Galleria is in the evening — usually Tuesday and Thursday when the Accademia is sometimes open until 22:00.
 Especially tour groups are unlikely to visit the art museum at night.

-The Galleria is closing progressively from 18:40 onwards.
+The Galleria closes progressively from 18:40 onwards.
 Visitors generally spend an hour or less in the Accademia — for many seeing David is enough.
 (Tripadvisor has plenty of reviews considering David the only work in the museum worth seeing while others thought seeing the copy in front of the Palazzo Vecchio is enough to save the admission fee.)
 Even during the high season, galleries not directly on the route to and from David are often pleasantly quiet despite the high quality of the art (especially on the upper floor).

-→ → Special opening hours for top sights in early 2023 — most sights are open normal hours in early 2023 but advance time-slot reservations are often essential.
+→ → Special opening hours for top sights in 2024 — most sights are open normal hours in 2024 but advance time-slot reservations when available are always sensible even for sights where bookings are optional.

 Florence Resources